Louis T. Leonowens: Borneo Company

-From 1882, the teak trade in the north exploded in demand with foreign companies of British, Danish, American, Chinese and Dutch origin competing with local Siamese companies.
+From 1882, the teak trade in the north exploded in demand with foreign companies of British, Danish, U.S., Chinese and Dutch origin competing with local Siamese companies.
 This was due to Hans Niels Andersen arrival back in Bangkok after managing to sell his teak in Liverpool for a large sum.
 After his resignation from the Royal Cavalry, he joined the Borneo company in its operations in the country's north.
-The company would construct a teak home for both him and newly wedded wife Caroline Knox at Tak.
+The company constructed a teak home for both him and newly wedded wife Caroline Knox at Tak.
 Louis was then given the Mee Tuen teak forest by Chulalongkorn and their hospitality became very notable to passing foreigners.
 In January 1888, C.S.
 Leckie took Louis with him to Chiang Mai over his concerns around Marian Alonso Cheek's spending.
-Cheek was an American missionary and was employed in the Borneo company with large shares in the company.
+Cheek was an U.S. missionary and was employed in the Borneo company with large shares in the company.
 Cheek's wife Sarah Cheek later wrote to Anna Leonowens where he described Louis as still being "full of fun and mischief," and that he "looks much the same as he did when he was a boy".
 After a complicated situation, Leckie decided to replace Cheek with Leonowens as the Borneo company agent in Chiang Mai.
 However the situation was still complicated so Louis was moved to Lampang while Robertson took his place in Tak.